Topological Defects in Floquet Circuits: Acknowledgements

 \section{Acknowledgements}

 The authors are deeply indebted to Paul Fendley for many helpful discussions and critical comments on the manuscript.

 \paragraph{Funding information} This work was supported by the US National Science Foundation Grant NSF-DMR 2018358 (MT, AM).
+MT is also supported by an appointment to the YST Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, as well as the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City.
 AM acknowledges the Aspen Center for Physics where part of this work was performed, and which is supported by the National Science Foundation grant PHY-1607611.
 YW acknowledges support from New York University and the Simons Junior Faculty Fellows program from the Simons Foundation.

 \begin{appendix}